Join our upcoming Incentive Planning webinar on December 12. Register now.

 Again, incentive pay is a merit-based compensation awarded outside guaranteed hourly or salary wages directly tied to achieving performance goals, objectives, or milestones.

-It’s typically known ahead of time.
-Meet or exceed specific goals and receive incentive pay.
-Incentive pay is something employees can work towards as it is payment clearly defined in a compensation plan based on specific performance objectives.
+Incentive pay is something employees can work towards as it's clearly defined in a compensation plan based on specific performance metrics and objectives.

 Some common monetary incentive bonus examples include:

-• Spot bonus: Small cash prizes awarded in direct, immediate responses to positive performance.
+• Spot bonus: Small cash prizes awarded in direct, immediate responses to positive employee performance.

-• Project bonus: Given after a project is completed.
+• Project bonus: Additional pay given after a project is completed.

-• Performance bonus: A cash bonus reflective of employee success.
+• Performance bonus: A cash bonus rewarding individual employee success.

-• Referral bonus: A financial bonus issued to employees who connect new businesses or bring new employees to the company.
+• Referral bonus: An individual bonus issued to employees who connect new businesses or bring new employees to the company.

-When it comes to incentive payment plans, there is no one way to implement them.
-The following examples can be used individually or combined – depending on what works best for your organization.
+The following incentive pay examples can be used individually or combined – depending on what works best for your organization.

-1. Merit pay bonus: Employees receive a one-time $1,000 bonus payment based on their exceptional work ethic and contribution to company goals in the previous fiscal year.
-This can also come in the form of a group bonus, which would establish a set of criteria (including pre-established goals or objectives by a designated time) that employees must meet to qualify.
-The bonus could then be divided among all qualifying employees, regardless of their position within the company.
-This would incentivize employees to work together towards common goals and reward those who contribute the most to the company's success!
+1. Merit pay bonus: Employees receive a one-time $1,000 bonus payment based on their exceptional work ethic and contribution to the company's success in the previous fiscal year.
+Note: This special pay can also come in the form of a group bonus, which would establish a set of eligibility criterion (including pre-established goals or business objectives by a designated time) that employees must meet to qualify.
+The employee bonus could then be divided among all qualifying employees, regardless of their position within the company.
+This group incentive motivates employees to work toward a common goal, rewarding employees who contribute the most to the company's success!

 2. Sales commission: A salesperson is paid a monthly commission of 3% on all sales generated over the period.
 Typically, the commission is earned after the salesperson meets or exceeds a certain sales target.

-3. Gainsharing: A sales rep gets financial shares (equity) based on business success tied directly to their performance.
-Profit-sharing is quite similar to gainsharing, but instead of individual performance driving the payout, it’s the company's overall profitability.
+3. Gainsharing: A sales rep gets financial shares (equity) based on business success tied directly to exceptional performance.
+Note: Profit sharing is quite similar to gainsharing, but instead of individual performance driving the payout, profit sharing is based on the company's overall profitability.

-4. Retention bonus: Awarded to an employee based on tenure with the organization – the amount is most often calculated as a percentage base pay.
+4. Retention bonus: Awarded to an employee based on tenure with the organization – the amount is most often calculated as a percentage base pay to encourage employee retention.

-5. Spot awards or SPIFFs (aka, Sales Performance Incentive Fund): These are small incentives — money, event tickets, gift cards, etc. — given to sales reps for some short-term performance achieved.
+5. Spot awards or SPIFFs (aka, Sales Performance Incentive Fund): These are small , sometimes non-monetary, incentives — event tickets, gift cards, etc. — given to sales reps for some short-term performance metrics as motivation to achieve their goals.

-6. Employee of the month: An employee is awarded a $100 gift card every month.
+6. Employee of the month: An individual employee is awarded a $100 gift card every month as part of a recognition program.
 After three consecutive months, the employee is given an additional $500 bonus.
+You often see this incentive program in small businesses with hourly employees, but its useful in any business strategy.

-7. Overtime pay rate: An employee works more than 40 hours in a week and earns 1.5x their regular rate for all hours worked over the threshold of 40.
+7. Overtime pay rate: An employee works more than 40 hours in a week and earns 1.5x their regular pay rate for all hours worked over the threshold of 40.
+This is of course tied directly to businesses with hourly employees, like a retail store.

 How is incentive pay calculated?